Gith8t/Meridian-Accounting__Restaurant-Cash-Flow-Survival-Guide/README.md

 # Meridian-Accounting__Restaurant-Cash-Flow-Survival-Guide
 Real-World Edition: Because Your P&amp;L is Lying to You 70% of restaurants fail due to cash flow, not bad food.
 This guide shows you how to track, predict, and manage your restaurant's cash with surgical precision.

-# The Complete 13-Week Restaurant Cash Flow Survival Guide
 ## Real-World Edition: Because Your P&L is Lying to You

 *70% of restaurants fail due to cash flow, not bad food.
-This guide shows you exactly how to track, predict, and manage your restaurant's cash with military precision.*

-# The Complete 13-Week Restaurant Cash Flow Survival Guide
-## Real-World Edition: Because Your P&L is Lying to You

-*70% of restaurants fail due to cash flow, not bad food.
-This guide shows you exactly how to track, predict, and manage your restaurant's cash with military precision.*
+This guide shows you exactly how to track, predict, and manage your restaurant's cash with surgical precision.*

 ---